storj-archived/blog/content/post/engineering/development-update-22-from-storj-labs.md

 authors:
   - Brandon Iglesias
 ---
 The Beacon release is within our sights!
 We are hitting our stride and continue to be listed as one of the [top Ethereum projects by developer activity](https://media.consensys.net/the-20-blockchain-projects-with-the-most-dev-activity-on-github-april-2019-b7449cc876a6)!
 The Beacon release will enable clients to share objects with others, and we have a hand full of features we need to implement to make that happen.
-We are now sending invitations for the Vanguard release so If you want to get access to store data on the network, make sure to sign up on the [waitlist](https://storj.io/sign-up/).
+We are now sending invitations for the Vanguard release so, if you want to get access to store data on the network, make sure to sign up on the [waitlist](https://storj.io/sign-up/).

 #### Recent development accomplishments: